lhada/Agency-landing-page/README.md

 # Agency landing page
-These was a good training with inline,block and block-inline, all the website was building by pure HTML and CSS and without using any library plus without using flex, grid, mutli-column, or table-layout just positioning, margins, paddings, and the display property./
+These was a good training with inline,block and block-inline, all the website was building by pure HTML and CSS and without using any library plus without using flex, grid, mutli-column, or table-layout just positioning, margins, paddings, and the display property.\
-Responsive for all devices using media queries./
+Responsive for all devices using media queries.\
-It was a design and I convert it to a code./
+It was a design and I convert it to a code.\

 # Why